Excel Eye Care of Texas

 Pediatric Eye Care

 We take pride in maintaining the vision of our younger patients in an environment that is lighthearted and fun.
-We want to insure the good sight, vision, and eye health for the rest of your child's life and take a preventative approach to his/her general health and eye health.
-We will work with your child's primary care physician to help keep his/her eyes healthy.
+We want to ensure the good sight, vision, and eye health for the rest of your child's life and take a preventative approach to their general health and eye health.
+We will work with your child's primary care physician to help keep their eyes healthy.
 It is important that all of our pediatric patients have healthy and efficient visual systems to help make the visual demands of learning in school easier.
 All eye exams for children 12 months and under are free.

 Diabetic Eye Care